Last updated: 23/03/2022 | Estimated Reading Time: 10 minutes

 Applying for a buy-to-let mortgage is not as easy as getting a standard residential mortgage.
-If you want to invest in property and become a landlord, but don’t enough capital to buy a property outright then you will need a buy-to-let mortgage.
+If you want to invest in property and become a landlord, but don't have enough capital to buy a property outright then you will need a buy-to-let mortgage.
 But before you dive in, there are certain criteria that you must meet in order to be eligible for one.

-You will also find it difficult to secure a buy-to-let mortgage if you’re too old.
-Most lenders set upper age limits, usually at 70 or 75 years old.
-However, this doesn’t mean that a 65-year-old can easily walk into a mortgage provider and take out a buy-to-let mortgage.
+You may also find it difficult to secure a buy-to-let mortgage if you're too old.
+Many lenders set upper age limits, usually at 70 or 75 years old.
+However, this doesn't mean that a 65-year-old can easily walk into a mortgage provider and take out a buy-to-let mortgage.
 The upper age limit refers to the age you will be at the end of your mortgage term.
 As most mortgages last for 25 years, you would normally need to be 45 years old or younger to be confident of securing a loan.
 Not all lenders have upper age limits however, and some can be as high as 90 years old.

 What happens at the end of the mortgage?